-You have the special effects, the robots, but now all you need is the inspiration to compose your short-length robot feature film.
+You have the special effects, the robots, and now all you need is the inspiration to compose your short-length robot feature film.
 The robots will be the actors, the camera, and the stars of the movie.
-Cohesively, your group will shoot and edit a 30-120 second movie with the robots.
+Together, your group will shoot and edit a 30-120 second movie with the robots.
 This assignment is very open to the director's choice of genre.

-Here are a few examples from the year's past:
+Here are a few examples from past years: